amodig/Matching-System/README.md

 ## Mac OSX (tested on 10.9)

-First, install [Homebrew](http://brew.sh/) package manager, and check that it works
+First, install [Homebrew](http://brew.sh/) package manager, and check that it works:

 ```shell
 brew update
 brew doctor
 ```

-Python 2 is recommended to be installed through Homebrew
+Python 2 is recommended to be installed through Homebrew:

 `brew install python2`